 "Honey Bucket" (1993) and "Revolve" (1994) are currently the Melvins' most-streamed songs on Spotify.
 Heard cold, both could pass for Metallica deep cuts from the ...And Justice for All era — heavy, angular, uncompromising.
 That comparison, however, only tells you so much about a band that has spent four decades actively resisting classification.

 That unpredictability is the point.
 Each new record functions less as a follow-up and more as a dare.
 Their 2000 release Crybaby brings in Hank Williams III to front country covers — Hank Williams' "Ramblin' Man" and Merle Haggard's "Okie from Muskogee" — sitting them alongside the rest without apology.
-Five Legged Dog from last year is entirely acoustic.
+Five Legged Dog (2021) is entirely acoustic.
 Stag (1996) introduces a trombone on "Bar-X the Rocking M" as naturally as if it were always there.
-Elsewhere in the catalog, you can hear threads of Phish and Rob Zombie woven into the fabric without either one fully taking over.

 Their footprint on heavy music is harder to overstate.
 The Melvins shaped the DNA of punk and sludge metal for a generation of bands, many of whom they later shared stages with.
 Buzz Osborne introduced Kurt Cobain to Dave Grohl.
 Lori Black — daughter of Shirley Temple — served a stint as their bassist.
-Gene Simmons joined them in 1993 to cover KISS live.
+Gene Simmons joined them onstage in 1993 to play a KISS set.
 These aren't footnotes; they're evidence of a band that has occupied a strange and singular position in rock for nearly four decades, influential without ever being mainstream.

 MELVINS